← Minimum Spanning Tree | Kruskal Algorithm | Prim Algorithm →

 Summary

-Kruskal is a greedy algorithm for building a minimum spanning tree of a weighted, undirected graph.
-It sorts edges by weight and adds the next lightest edge that does not form a cycle, using a union-find data structure to check connectivity fast.
-Its time complexity is O(E log E) due to sorting, and it works well on sparse graphs.
+Kruskal is a greedy_algorithm for building a minimum_spanning_tree of a weighted_undirected_graph.
+It sorts edges by weight and adds the next lightest edge that does not form a cycle, using a union_find data structure to check connectivity fast.
+Its time complexity is O(E_log_E) due to sorting, and it works well on sparse_graphs.
 Common uses include network design, road layout, and single-linkage clustering.